sebasmos/Multi-building-tracker/README.md

 <div align="justify">
  <p>
 The  data  augmentation  performed  in  the  scope  of  this project  can  be  grouped  into  two  categories:  color  augmen-tations  and  geometrical  augmentations.
-Both  contribute  to alleviate the small size of the dataset, but color augmentationsare specifically intended to add generalization ability regardingthe high  variability in the  vegetation due to  the geographical differences  and  seasonal  changes.
+Both  contribute  to alleviate the small size of the dataset, but color augmentationsare specifically intended to add generalization ability regarding the high  variability in the  vegetation due to  the geographical differences  and  seasonal  changes.
 The  processing  outline  for the two types of augmentations is the same: the whole dataset is  traversed,  and  each  augmentation  is  applied  to  an  image with a probability of 20%
  </p></div>

 <img src="https://github.com/sebasmos/Building.predictor/blob/main/Media/augmented.gif" width="400" height="400" />